GigaTables/reactables/README.md

 **What types of fields can be used in editor?**

-Any, really - You can use any HTML5 types, they are already embedded, but responsibility of supported ones (in different Browsers) is on Your side.
+You can use any HTML5 types, but responsibility for cross-browser supported is on Your side.

 **Can I choose more then one row?**

-Yes, U can even choose not only the bunch of rows, but several bunches and some between them, by manipulating with:
+It is possible to even select not only the bunch of rows, but several bunches and some between them, by manipulating with:
 Ctrl+Left click (one row anywhere) and Shift+Left click (several rows).
 Also U can use hot-keys to select above/below Ctrl+Arrow Up/Ctrl+Arrow Down and Ctrl+A will select them all for current table-view.